The Complete Dark Web Monitoring Guide

 Each source type serves a different purpose:

 • Ransomware leak sites: Data published by extortion gangs when victims refuse to pay.
-These dumps contain entire file systems worth of sensitive documents.
+These dumps contain entire file systems of sensitive documents.

 • Telegram channels: Real-time criminal communication where deals happen fast.
 Channels get shut down and recreated constantly, requiring active tracking.